 Do you relate to these mannerisms?
 Or do you have other writing problems you would like to have my take on?
 Tell me in the comments or on social media!

 P.S.
 Good news, my writing workshop tackles all these challenges.
-Sign up for my newsletter and be the first to know about new workshops.
+Sign up for my newsletter and be the first to know about upcoming workshops.